LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 Useful data needs to be able to inform actions and policies.
 You look at the data one day and do things differently the next.
 Look at the new data the day after, and so on.
 Having common standards for data between authorities may provide some use in comparing them, but primarily it provides the opportunity for sharing practice and tools in using that data.

 One responsibility that library services have is to provide library services for everyone.
-Membership counts will always only be a fraction of the population of an authority.
-It's not possible to ensure everyone is a member but are there areas of the population where the library service simply isn't reaching?
+Membership counts will always only be a fraction of the population of an authority and it's not possible to ensure everyone is a member.
+But are there areas of the population where the library service simply isn't appealing?

 The obvious way of monitoring